zph/runbook/README.md

 For advanced completion setup see [docs](https://click.palletsprojects.com/en/8.1.x/shell-completion/#enabling-completion)

-# Decisions
+# Principles

 - Use python for interop with ipynb and the supporting libraries
     - But allow for other kernels (deno) as secondary option, via compatible libraries
 - Make `runbook` batteries included for interfacing with shell commands and common runbook operations (ie grafana and notifications)
 - Use modern standard for python dependency management aka poetry.
-- Sets up necessary requirements to ensure cell executions are timed and displayed
+- Sets up necessary requirements to ensure cell executions are timed and displayed as long as executions run through `runbook run ...` command

 # Caveats